paulgriffiths/goeval/cmd/README.md

-Apps
+cmd
-====
+===

-This folder contains sample apps for demonstrating and testing the functionality of the *goeval* packages.
+This folder contains sample commands for demonstrating and testing the functionality of the *goeval* packages.